SirWaffle/cpp-near-dedupe/README.md

 this project was thrown together in a few days and fueled by large amounts of coffee, so things are getting cleaned / fixed / improved, and there are likely bugs and other oddities in the code

 # todo
-- contiguous blocks of hashed values to increase speed (memory access, and better parallelization of loops) of comparison checks using jaccard ( this is the long leg at the moment )
+- better readme
 - work stealing to speed up jaccard compare checks when other threads are less busy
-- better readme
-- more commandline arguments for more options
 - better error checking
 - handle various arrow formats
 - handle different CPU intrinsics for more hardware support